lakshay2425/Knowledge-Store-Backend-Code/Readme.md

 3. jsonwebtoken (For User Authentication)
 4. bcrypt (For Encryption of the password)
 5. Cloudinary (For Storing Books Images)
-6. Resend (For Mail Service) (It would be integrated once MVP is completed)
+6. Nodemailer (For Mail Service) (It would be integrated once MVP is completed)

 The codebase has been written while using the industry standards for writing the server code which includes creating controllers, config, models, routes, utilis folder to make code more clean and readable.